ManageIQ/manageiq-documentation/deployment_planning_guide/_topics/capacity.md

         # . ~/keystonerc_admin
         # ceilometer sample-list -m cpu |wc -l

-12. Add the configured OpenStack provider to {{ site.data.product.title }}.
+12. Add the configured OpenStack provider to {{ site.data.product.title_short }}.
 See After adding the provider, capacity, and utilization data for your instances populate in a few minutes.

 ### Capacity and Utilization Data Collected

-{{ site.data.product.title }} generates charts from the collected data that can be used to plan your hardware and virtual machine needs.
+{{ site.data.product.title_short }} generates charts from the collected data that can be used to plan your hardware and virtual machine needs.
 Depending on the type of data, these charts can include lines for averages, maximums, minimums, and trends.

 **Note:**